 🍎 Ingredients

-- Apples - I like to use red apples, but either will work well.
+- Apples - I like to use red apples for their sweetness, but either red or green will work well.

-- Cardamom - just a pinch or two to add some flavour to the apples.
+- Cardamom - just a pinch or two to add some flavor to the apples.

-- Cinnamon - also to flavour the apples (and smells so good!)
+- Cinnamon - optional, but if tolerated we use this spice to flavor the apples (and smells so good!)

 - Brazil nuts, pistachios, pumpkin seeds and sesame seeds - you may like to change up the quantities of the nuts and seeds to a preferred ratio.